Julius170/Making_Contract_Calls.demo/README.md

 7. Run the command `npm i dotenv` to download the `dotenv` dependency, and create a new file in the root folder `.env`.

+8. Create a variable name `MNEMONIC` inside the dotenv file and add your intended wallet MNEMONICs as the value.

-8. Create a variable name `MNEMONIC` inside the dotenv file and add your intended wallet **MNEMONICs** as the value.
+8. Create a variable name **`MNEMONIC`** inside the dotenv file and add your intended wallet **MNEMONICs** as the value.

-***Note: Your Wallet's MNEMONICs is simple the recovery phrase used in creating your wallet.
+***Note: Your Wallet's MNEMONICs is simply the recovery phrase used in creating your wallet.
 Still not clear on what your MNEMONICs are?
-Here's a quick read.
+Here's a [quick read](https://vault12.com/securemycrypto/crypto-security-basics/mnemonic-seed-recovery-phrase/).
-Make sure to verify that the `.env` file is added to your `.gitignore` file if you'll be pushing to any version control***.
+Ensure that the `.env` file is added to your `.gitignore` file if you'll be pushing to any version control.***.

 9. Finally, run the Following Command to deploy the two contracts:

-* Run the command `npx hardhat run scripts/deploy_PersonContract.js --network alfajores` to deploy the `Person.sol` contract.
+Run the command `npx hardhat run scripts/deploy_PersonContract.js --network alfajores` to deploy the `Person.sol` contract.

-***Note: Make sure to copy the contract address printed on the console, You'll need it while making the contract calls***.
+***Note: Make sure to copy the contract address printed on the console; you'll need it while making the contract calls.***.

 * Run the command `npx hardhat run scripts/deploy_TestContract.js --network alfajores` to deploy the `TestContract.sol` contract.

-***Note: Make sure to copy the contract address printed on the console, You'll need it while making the contract calls***.
+***Note: Make sure to copy the contract address printed on the console; you'll need it while making the contract calls***.

 ***And Voila, Contracts Deployed...🥂📝***

-## Making Contract Calls
+# Making Contract Calls
 Now it's time to make those contract calls.
-You'll be making use of the built-in hardhat tool **Hardhat Console** to interact with the contracts on the blockchain and make the contract calls.
+You'll use the built-in hardhat tool **Hardhat Console** to interact with the contracts on the blockchain and make the contract calls.

 * Run the command `npx hardhat console --network alfajores` to activate the hardhat console.
 You'll notice a prompt arrow appears `>`.

-Note:

 1. Firstly, you'll have to test the functions in the `Person.sol` contract by calling the functions.

-* To begin, Run the code `const Person = await ethers.getContractFactory("Person")`, to simply get the deployed contract factory.
+* To begin, Run the code `const Person = await ethers.getContractFactory("Person")`, to get the deployed contract factory.

 * Next, run the command `const person = await Person.attach("<Person.sol_contract_address>")`, to gain access to the contract on the blockchain.